 Nightlife: In summer, Big Top Chautauqua, under a big tent on the Mount Ashwabay ski hill south of town, brings in some of the nation's best entertainers and also stages its own musical revues.
 A shuttle takes guests there from many Bayfield motels, including Seagull Bay.

 In Washburn, StageNorth hosts community theater, concerts, dance performances and films.

 Apostle Islands National Lakeshore: The headquarters is in Bayfield at Washington Avenue and Fourth Street, 715-779-3397.

 Sailing: Several companies offer sailboat rides.
-Superior Charters also offers certification courses, as does Northern Breezes Sailing School, based in the Twin Cities suburb of New Hope.
+Superior Charters also offers certification courses.

 Madeline Island ferry: It leaves every half hour during the day in summer.